iv461/nn_from_scratch/notes/batch_sized_input.md

 ```

-Because of broadcasting, our addition and substraction methods already work for batch-sized inputs, we don't have to modify them.
+Because of broadcasting, our addition and subtraction methods already work for batch-sized inputs, we don't have to modify them.

 ## Multiplication

-For the multiplication to work, we have to modify it slighty, first the scalar-vector multiplication case:
+For the multiplication to work, we have to modify it slightly, first the scalar-vector multiplication case:
 If we a batch-sized tensor with scalars and want to multiply  it with a weights-vector, we have to a `(batch_size, 1)`-shaped tensor of the training data
 and a `(vector_size,)`-shaped tensor of weights for the broadcasting to work: